 He began his career in 1981 at Philadelphia Electric Co. working in the research & testing group assigned to the nuclear division.
 Kevin graduated summa cum laude from Kings College with a B.S.
 Degree in Business Administration and holds a degree in Engineering Technology from Pennsylvania State University.

-Jeff was previously Vice President of Governmental Affairs for CIGNA Corporation, a major supplier of Employee Life and Health benefits.
+Prior to joining NovaTech he was Vice President of Governmental Affairs for CIGNA Corporation, a major supplier of Employee Life and Health benefits.
 While there, he led a number of initiatives in state and federal regulations.
 Jeff is past chair of the Pennsylvania Economy League and a member of the Asia Society and sits on the board of the Heritage Conservancy.
 He received his B.A. from Franklin and Marshall College.

 Joe has over 30 years of experience developing process control strategies for customers in the food, beverage, pharmaceutical, semiconductor, and specialty chemical industries.
 He started has career as an electrical design engineer at Texas Instruments with a primary focus on process control related to semiconductor manufacturing.